99designs/gqlgen/docs/content/reference/cache.md

 menu: { main: { parent: 'reference' } }
 ---

-Gqlgen provides some cache capabilities that provide ways to setting caching directives in `extensions.cacheControl` and HTTP `Cache-Control` header.
+Gqlgen provides some cache capabilities that provide ways to set caching directives in `extensions.cacheControl` and HTTP `Cache-Control` header.

 See more in `/example/cachecontrol`.